flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 `{tld}.{vendor}.{product}`.

 The _components_ of the ID are the substrings obtained by splitting it at each dot `.`.

-All components except the last is taken as the _domain portion_ of the ID.
+_Demangling_ an ID or any of its component means removing any leading underscore (`_`) and converting any other underscore (`_`) to a dash (`-`).

+The _domain_ from the ID is determined by reversing its components and demangling them to form a FQDN, which is then matched against [PSL](https://publicsuffix.org/).
+If a match is not found in PSL, all component except the last from the previous final form is taken as the domain.

 The following rules should be followed when creating application IDs.